Beauty Revealed: Provenance

-Beauty Revealed was one of more than three hundred portrait miniatures compiled by the couple, who gave it to the Met in 2006, as part of a gift/purchase arrangement of their collection.
+Beauty Revealed was one of more than three hundred portrait miniatures collected by the couple, who gave it to the Met in 2006, as part of a gift/purchase arrangement.
 Carrie Rebora Barratt and Lori Zabar of the Met describe Goodridge's self-portrait as the most compelling of the "strange and wonderful" miniatures by minor artists in the collection.
 Two years later, Beauty Revealed was included in a retrospective, "The Philippe de Montebello Years: Curators Celebrate Three Decades of Acquisitions", which showcased works acquired under the tenure of retiring Met director Philippe de Montebello.
 Holland Cotter of The New York Times highlighted Goodridge's self-portrait, describing it as "remarkable".
-In 2009, authors Jane Kamensky and Jill Lepore drew inspiration from Beauty Revealed (as well as other paintings, such as John Singleton Copley's Boy with a Squirrel) for their novel Blindspot.
-As of 2024, the Met's website lists Beauty Revealed as not on display.
+In 2009, authors Jane Kamensky and Jill Lepore drew inspiration from Beauty Revealed, as well as other paintings such as John Singleton Copley's A Boy with a Flying Squirrel, for their novel Blindspot.
+As of 2024, the Met's website lists Beauty Revealed as not on view; watercolor miniatures such as this are rarely exhibited owing to their fragility and sensitivity to light.

 Analysis

 Art historian Dale Johnson described Beauty Revealed as "strikingly realistic", demonstrative of Goodridge's ability to portray nuanced lights and shadows.
-She found the stippling and hatching used in creating the painting to be delicate.
+He found the stippling and hatching used in creating the painting to be delicate.
 Writing in Antiques in 2012, Randall L. Holton and Charles A. Gilday said that the painting continued to present a self that evokes a "frisson of erotic possibility".
+In her biography of Goodridge, the art historian Elizabeth Kornhauser described the painting as simultaneously confrontational and erotic, arresting the viewer when seen in person.
+Discussing the painting, The Public Domain Review – an online journal dedicated to works in the public domain – described it as a "proto-sext" that is "so seductive, so intriguing, we cannot help but want to know the story behind it."

-Packard wrote that Beauty Revealed served as a sort of visual synecdoche, representing the entirety of Goodridge through her breasts.
+The critic Chris Packard wrote that Beauty Revealed served as a sort of visual synecdoche, representing the entirety of Goodridge through her breasts.
 As opposed to the "burdened" 1845 self-portrait and the non-eroticized one of 1830, he found Beauty Revealed to forefront Goodridge and her demand for attention.
 Arguing that the clothing surrounding her breasts served to indicate a performance (similar to the curtains of vaudeville), Packard described the viewer's eyes being focused on the breasts, while the rest of Goodridge's body was erased and abstracted.
 This, he stated, challenged the assumptions and stereotypes regarding the demure, homebound 19th-century woman.
+Similarly, the art curator Chelsea Nichols argues that Beauty Revealed exposed the "confidence and passions of a woman way ahead of her time, who has proudly embraced the eroticism of her body and role as cherished mistress", rather than burden herself with the expectations of a politician's wife.